 Succulents are one of the easiest to root from an existing plant.
 We’ll look at a couple of different ways to propagate them:

-2. Lay the leaf cuttings on top of a tray filled with moistened, well- draining soil like cactus and succulent mix, or you can mix perlite and course sand to your potting mix.
+2. Once the cuttings have calllused, lay them on top of a tray filled with moistened, well-draining soil like cactus and succulent mix, or you can mix perlite and course sand to your potting mix.

 3. Place the tray in a warm spot where it receives bright, indirect light.
 You will begin to see small roots growing from the callus after 3-4 weeks, after that you will see the new plant growing from the base of the leaf.
 You can water the roots lightly with a spray bottle, waiting until the soil is dry between waterings.